 The Duke University School of Nursing (DUSON) invites applications from senior nurse scientists with a consistent history of federal funding over a sustained period of time demonstrating a well-established program of research.
 Successful candidates will have a PhD or DNSc and will be a highly accomplished federally-funded nurse researcher with evidence of strong potential for continued funding.
 Teaching contributions and research mentorship are expected, as are continued research productivity and scholarly contributions.
 Eligible candidates must currently be at the rank of professor and eligible for appointment at the rank of tenured Distinguished Professor at Duke University.
 For more information about this position and application instructions click here.

-The Duke University School of Nursing (DUSON) invites applications from doctorally-prepared candidates who are Primary Care Pediatric Nurse Practitioners (PNP) for a full-time faculty position with teaching responsibilities within the School’s Master of Science in Nursing (MSN) program.
-Well-qualified candidates must have board certification as a primary care PNP, and current and relevant clinical expertise and experience as a primary care PNP.
-The applicant should demonstrate a commitment to teaching in the MSN program.
-The delivery of the MSN program is offered in a distance-based format with on-campus intensive sessions.
-Candidates will have a minimum of two years of experience as a Registered Nurse and a minimum of two years of experience as a primary care PNP.
-A minimum of two years of experience teaching is desired.
-Desirable candidates will also show evidence of a developing program of scholarship and dissemination.
-Faculty appointment for this position will be made at the Assistant or Associate Professor level on Track II (a non-tenure earning practice/clinical track), depending on candidate’s qualifications.
-For more information about this position and application instructions, click here.
+The Duke University School of Nursing (DUSON) invites applications from doctorally prepared candidates for a full-time, on-campus faculty position with primary teaching responsibilities within the School’s Master of Science in Nursing program.
+National Certification as an Adult-gerontology Acute Care Nurse Practitioner is required.
+Well qualified applicants will be clinically experienced, demonstrate a commitment to teaching and practice, and be eligible for approval to practice as a Nurse Practitioner in North Carolina.
+Candidates will have a minimum of one year of Acute Care NP practice within the past five years.
+Two to three years of experience teaching at the graduate level and experience teaching and caring for populations in acute care settings are preferred.
+Candidates will also show evidence of a developed program of scholarship.
+Faculty appointment for this position will be made at the Assistant or Associate Professor level on either Track I (tenure earning) or Track II (a non-tenure earning practice/clinical track), depending on the candidate’s qualifications.
+For more information and application instructions click here.